adamhoof/CDN77-DNS/README.md

 # DNS task

-### TLDR research
+### TLDR research aka what I needed to even start

 Authoritative DNS server -> the final DNS server that is able to return the right answer unlike recursive DNS resolver, which might not have it cached and ask other recursive <br>
 ECS -> Extension Mechanisms for DNS Client Subnet -> extension that contains a part of the client's IP as a part of DNS query <br>
 RFC 7871, Section 7.2.1 -> how ECS requests are processed ((not) implemented functionality) and privacy concerns (how much of the subnet is sent?) <br>
-DNS query types -> (type A means IPv4 address is returned + IPv6 ECS -> request contains client's IPv6 subnet) => query typu A s IPv6 ECS means that the request contains client's IPv6 subnet and the client is requesting IPv4 address <br>
+"Query typu A s IPv6 ECS" -> DNS type A query means IPv4 address is returned; IPv6 ECS means request contains client's IPv6 subnet) => request contains a portion of a client's IPv6 subnet and the client is requesting IPv4 address <br>
-PoP -> point of presence, CDN server which is picked by DNS server using geolocation data like ECS to identify the right one <br>
+PoP -> Point of Presence, CDN server which is picked by DNS server using geolocation data like ECS to identify the (typically) closest one <br>
 Source prefix length -> how many bits of the original client address did the RR supporting ECS decide to include in the ECS option as it is passed onto the Authoritative DNS (0xmasked IP) <br>
 Scope prefix length -> returned by the Authoritative DNS to the RR to indicate how broadly can the answer be applied -> RR then knows that this answer is appliacble to any client within the scope given by the ScPL <br>
-DNS resolver vs DNS authoritative server -> caches and relays answers vs source of truth, owns DNS records <br>
+DNS resolver VS DNS authoritative server -> caches and relays answers VS source of truth, owns DNS records <br>

+---

-### Naive solution, unsatisfactory time complexity O(n), space complexity O(n), (where n is number of routing data entries)
+### Naive solution: unsatisfactory time complexity O(n), space complexity O(n), where n is number of routing data entries
 - iterate through all the routing rules
 - find one that matches the incoming ECS IP AND has the longest prefix length

-### Optimised solution, satisfactory time complexity
+---

+### Optimised solution: satisfactory time complexity O(ipv6l) = O(1) < O(n), space complexity of O(ipv6l * n), where ipv6l is the length of IPv6 = 128, n is the number of routing data entries
-- build a Binary trie structure, where each level represents a specific bit of address in binary form
+- build a binary trie structure, where each level represents a specific bit position of an address in binary form and each node at that level represents either 1 or 0 of an address
+- check for overlapping rules according to RFC by throwing an error for DNS server admin to check
-- implement search by traversing the trie down
+- implement search by traversing the trie down, just following the existing path in the trie

 #### Optimised solution thought processes:
-Core -> addresses repeat a lot and storing each will create a lot of redundancy, looks like a tree of some sort (this is definitely more space efficient, but let's see time complexity)
+Core idea -> addresses repeat a lot and storing each will create a lot of redundancy, looks like a tree of some sort (this is definitely more space efficient, but let's see time complexity)

 1. How to split the address into nodes? -> store numbers in each node to represent 4 bits of address
    - Issue: This allowed shallow Trie (128 / 4 = 32 levels only at most), 4 children per node BUT did not align with prefix lengths, we would have hard time storing and representing prefixes that are not multiples of 4, like 31